You’ll find that our competitors emphasize their vehichle (a game, a simulation, a gimmick) over your desired destination (measurable success).

 It's not finance's job to run an employee training program and when they try to they're not usually very good at it.
 Most finance people are simply not that good in front of a classroom, especially a classroom of non-financial leaders.
 It's an uncommon talent that we even have a hard time finding.

 Even if you're lucky enough to find that special talent – is it really a viable long-term solution?
-Will he or she be able to spend the time neccessary to not only get up to speed, but also stay current on your business, your industry, and your competitors?
+Will he or she be able to spend the time necessary to not only get up to speed, but also stay current on your business, your industry, and your competitors?
 We require 3-4 hours of preparation per class.
 Can they commit to that?
 And for how long?

 A boring lecture that goes over most people's heads isn't going to cut it, but that's what you're typically going to get if you rely on your finance team to teach employees business acumen.